Selling Manager

 EXISTING Tool

 The current tool is scheduled to be sunset within the next year.
-Our goal is to identify the most critical attributes users rely on and deeply understand how they interact with the tool today.
+The goal is to identify the most critical attributes users rely on and deeply understand how they interact with the tool today.
 This includes how it fits into their broader workflow, so we can ensure a smooth transition and design a solution that aligns with their real-world needs.

 Current User Pain Points

-Overly broad search makes it difficult for users to narrow down relevant results quickly
+• Overly broad search makes it difficult for users to narrow down relevant results quickly

-Lack of clarity around sellability management, relying on coded terminology that only experienced users understand—new users face a steep learning curve
+• Lack of clarity around sellability management, relying on coded terminology that only experienced users understand—new users face a steep learning curve

-Insufficient product identifiers, making it hard to recognize or verify the correct items during search
+• Insufficient product identifiers, making it hard to recognize or verify the correct items during search

 INITIAL DESIGNS